-How Ankylosaurus was discovered and classifiedAnkylosaurus
+How Ankylosaurus was discovered and classified

-From Wikipedia, the free encyclopedia, accessed 08/16/2015

-https://en.wikipedia.org/wiki/Ankylosaurus
+Introduction:

-Ankylosaurus is a genus of thyreophoran dinosaur.
-Fossils of Ankylosaurus have been found in geologic formations dating to the very end of the Cretaceous Period,between about 68–66 million years ago, in western North Americmaking it among the last of the non-avian dinosaurs.
-It was named by Barnum Brown in 1908,, and the only species classified in the genus is A. magniventris.
-A handful of specimens have been excavated to date, but a complete skeleton has not been discovered.
-Though other members of Ankylosauria are represented by more extensive fossil material, Ankylosaurus is often considered the archetypal member of its group.
+Ankylosaurus is a genus of the Thyreophoran dinosaur.
+Scientists found fossils of Ankylosaurus between 66-68 million years ago in geologic formations in western North America.
+This dates to the very end of the Cretaceous Period, making it among the last of the non-avian dinosaurs.
+Barnum Brown named the genus Ankylosaurus in 1908, and the only species classified under the genus is Ankylosaurus magniventris (A. magniventris).
+To date, they have excavated a handful of specimens, but a complete skeleton has not yet been discovered.
+Though other members of Ankylosauria are represented by more extensive fossil material, they consider Ankylosaurus to be the archetypal member of its group.